 - Arrange for the challenge to be held during the weeks of the challenge.
 Each participating student will need access to a web browser connected to the internet. **

 - Approximately one week before the challenge, you will be e-mailed a list of userids and passwords.
 Distribute these userids and passwords recording for your own records which student has which account.
 One userid and password will be assigned to you personally giving you the chance to try out the challenge and system in advance.

 Day of the Challenge

 - Explain the format of the challenge.
 At the Grade 5/6 level, there are 12 multiple-choice questions graded out of a total of 60 marks: 4 questions in Part A worth 6 marks each, 4 questions in Part B worth 5 marks each, and 4 questions in Part C worth 4 marks each.
 At the Grade 7/8 and 9/10 levels, there are 15 multiple-choice questions graded out of a total of 90 marks: 5 questions in Part A worth 8 marks each, 5 questions in Part B worth 6 marks each, and 5 questions in Part C worth 4 marks each.
 At all levels, two marks are awarded for not answering a question up to a maximum of 5 unanswered questions at the Grade 5/6 level and a maximum of 6 unanswered questions at the Grade 7/8 and 9/10 levels.

-- Instruct students to visit the Online Challenge Grader
+- Instruct students to visit the BCC Practice and Live Challenges

 - Ask students to carefully provide their name, grade and gender as instructed.